Beaches plus a charming Old Town are only a few of the adventures waiting for you in Gdansk!

 Where Is Gdansk?

-Head north from Krakow and you’ll practically bump into Gdansk; it’s a Baltic port, found in the little “c” curve of the Gulf of Danzig.
+Head north from Warsaw, take a left, and you’ll practically bump into Gdansk; it’s a Baltic port found in the little “c” curve of the Gulf of Danzig.
 Small side note: you’ll pronounce this city as “Dansk”… just ignore that G.

-Thanks to Gdansk’s important role in trading and shipping, it’s been a well-connected city for hundreds of years.
-Now, it’s easily reached by bus, train or plane.
+Thanks to its important role in trading and shipping, Gdansk has been a well-connected city for hundreds of years.
+Now, it can be easily reached by bus, train, or plane.

 How To Get To Gdansk